 What about third-party data?
 Third-party data is information collected by various sources and aggregated by a third-party provider, hence the name “third-party data.”
-These aggregators don’t have a direct relationship to the subjects.
+These aggregators don’t have a direct relationship with the subjects.

 What are some examples of primary data?

 The best way to understand primary data is to see specific examples of research or evaluation scenarios.
 Here are some examples from different fields.

 Household composition surveys: Researchers often undergo household surveys to track the composition of a household over time.
 For example, IDinsight carries out large-scale household survey projects in India to inform social impact projects.

 Phone interviews: A researcher, often called an enumerator, communicates with respondents over the phone and asks questions based on a predetermined questionnaire.
 Some projects use computers or tablets to record responses, a process known as computer-assisted telephone interviews (CATI).

 Inspections and program evaluations: International development projects often use primary data collection to answer questions like:

 - What is the most impactful element of this development program?

 For example, undergoing a large survey to evaluate the effectiveness of an employee training program is one example of primary data collection for the purpose of inspections and evaluations.